apache/flink/docs/dev/packaging.md

 strings passed to that method are the command line arguments.
 The program's plan can be created from the environment via the `ExecutionEnvironment#createProgramPlan()` method.
-When packaging the program's plan, the JAR manifest must point to the class implementing the `org.apache.flinkapi.common.Program` interface, instead of the class with the main method.
+When packaging the program's plan, the JAR manifest must point to the class implementing the `org.apache.flink.api.common.Program` interface, instead of the class with the main method.

 ### Summary